2 Exploring Candy database

 Figure 2.5: Table Boxes.

-In the table Boxes is BoxCode the key.
+In the Boxes table, BoxCode is the key.
 There are 18 different boxes, each with a unique BoxCode.
-This table is the Snoopy company’s article list.
+This table serves as the Snoopy company’s product list.

 2.1.5 Table BoxDetails